“Akiya” abandoned, cheap/free* houses in Japan / annotations, resources, riffs, musings, stories

 Japan Open Air Folk House Museum, representative historic houses from around Japan, disassembled and reconstructed in Kawasaki-shi, Kanagawa-ken

-All About Kura from Japan This {kura storehouses are common on olden farm properties, and built this dang fortresses, can be made into guesthouses, art studio, chill out spaces etc, / lots of different details and styles, mine it truly the best one ever though}
+All About Kura from Japan This {kura storehouses are common on olden farm properties, and built this dang fortresses, can be made into guesthouses, art studio, chill-out spaces, etc, / with lots of different details and styles, mine is truly the best ones ever though}

 Regarding “Free” Houses in Japan in Vice” (from a comment…)